top of page

 What is Ecotherapy?
 A Melbourne Based Nature Therapy Guide.

 Nature has been known to be a source of healing and rejuvenation for centuries.
-From ancient cultures that worshiped the natural world to modern-day ecotherapists, the healing power of nature has been recognised and harnessed in various ways.
-Ecotherapy, also known as nature therapy or green therapy, is an approach to psychotherapy that focuses on the healing benefits of being in nature.
-In this blog, we'll explore what ecotherapy Melbourne based practitioners offer and some of the key practices involved in it.
+From ancient cultures that worshiped the goddess religion as an animist connection to the natural world to modern-day ecotherapists, the healing power of nature has been recognised and harnessed in various ways.
+Ecotherapy, also known as nature therapy or green therapy, is an approach that focuses on the healing benefits of being in connection with nature and living in harmony with the natural world.
+In this blog, we'll explore what ecotherapy Melbourne based practitioner Marion Miller offers both locally in Melbourne and in regional Victoria and some of the key practices involved in it.

-Ecotherapy is a form of therapy that uses the healing power of nature to improve mental and physical health.
-It involves engaging with the natural world in various ways, such as spending time outdoors, interacting with plants and animals, and using nature as a tool for personal growth and transformation.
-In Spring 2023 we will be offering a series of nature-based mindfulness experiences for small groups interested in deep wellbeing and connection experiences on country in Dongalla, Mount Dandenong.
-You can find out more about it here.
+Ecotherapy is a form of therapy that uses the healing power of nature to improve mental and physical health as well actively being involved in a community of practices helping protect and regenerate the natural world.
+It involves engaging with the natural world in various ways, such as spending time outdoors, interacting with plants and animals, as actively address the current destruction of our ecology by the popular culture.
+You can find out more about Ecotherapy with Marion Miller here.

 Key Practices we use in Ecotherapy Melbourne